-Auburn forming work group to update Comprehensive Plan
+Auburn forming work group to update comprehensive plan

 The plan, a tool used by municipalities to guide its long-term needs and policymaking efforts, was last updated in 2010, and is up for its 10-year review.

-According to a council memo, staff estimates the effort to use 290 hours of staff time and cost $19,000.
+According to a council memorandum, staff estimates the effort to use 290 hours of staff time and cost $19,000.

 But, it states there are several areas that have been identified that are “in need of reconsideration.”